code-rhapsodie/ezdataflow-bundle/README.md

    1. Enable/Disable this dataflow schedule
    1. Delete this dataflow schedule

-> Note: You can define many schedule for one dataflow.
+> Note: You can define more than one schedule for any given dataflow.

 ## Add a new schedule